survivejs/webpack-book/manuscript/output/02_library_output.md

 ## AMD

-If you remember [RequireJS](http://requirejs.org/), you might remember the AMD format it uses.
+If you remember [RequireJS](http://requirejs.org/), you may recognize the AMD format it uses.
 In case we use the `amd` target, we’ll get output like this:

 **dist/lib.js**